Luos-io/Documentation/src/pages/prototyping_boards/electronic-use.md

 ![]({{img_path}}/upload_success.png)

 ### Troubleshooting
 If the upload goes wrong, it may be because your driver is not up-to-date.
-The fix depends of your OS:
+The fix depends on your OS:

 #### Windows
 You need to install and run *Zadig* by following <a href="https://github.com/profezzorn/ProffieOS/wiki/zadig" target="blank_">this tutorial</a> on github.